kevinmfreire/kevinmfreire.github.io/pages/md-rfa.md

 The authors would like to thank Dr. Cynthia McCollough, the Mayo Clinic, and the America Association of Physicists in Medicine for making the CT data available for the study.

 ### References
-[1] L. Marcos, J. Alirezaie, and P. Babyn “Fused Attention Modules in Dilated ResNet for Low-dose CT Denoising With Perceptual, Dissimilarity and Per-Pixel Loss Functions”, in 2021 43rd Annual International Conference of the IEEE Engineering in Medicine 7 Biology Society (EMBC), 2021, pp.3407-3410
+[1] L. Marcos, J. Alirezaie, and P. Babyn “Fused Attention Modules in Dilated ResNet for Low-dose CT Denoising With Perceptual, Dissimilarity and Per-Pixel Loss Functions”, in _2021 43rd Annual International Conference of the IEEE Engineering in Medicine 7 Biology Society (EMBC)_, 2021, pp.3407-3410
 <br>
-[2] X. Yi and P. Babyn, “Sharpness-aware low-dose CT denoising using conditional generative adversarial network,” Journal of digital imaging, vol. 31, no. 5, pp. 655–669, 2018.
+[2] X. Yi and P. Babyn, “Sharpness-aware low-dose CT denoising using conditional generative adversarial network,” _Journal of digital imaging_, vol. 31, no. 5, pp. 655–669, 2018.
 <br>
-[3] S. Bera and P. K. Biswas, “Noise conscious training of non local neural network powered by self attentive spectral normalized markovian patch gan for low dose CT denoising,” IEEE Transactions on Medical Imaging, vol. 40, no. 12, pp. 3663–3673, 2021.
+[3] S. Bera and P. K. Biswas, “Noise conscious training of non local neural network powered by self attentive spectral normalized markovian patch gan for low dose CT denoising,” _IEEE Transactions on Medical Imaging_, vol. 40, no. 12, pp. 3663–3673, 2021.
 <br>
-[4] M. Gholizadeh-Ansari, J. Alirezaie, and P. Babyn, “Deep learning for low-dose CT denoising using perceptual loss and edge detection layer,” Journal of digital imaging, vol. 33, no. 2, pp. 504–515, 2020.
+[4] M. Gholizadeh-Ansari, J. Alirezaie, and P. Babyn, “Deep learning for low-dose CT denoising using perceptual loss and edge detection layer,” _Journal of digital imaging_, vol. 33, no. 2, pp. 504–515, 2020.
 <br>
-[5] K. Dabov, A. Foi, V. Katkovnik, and K. Egiazarian, “Image denoising by sparse 3-D transform-domain collaborative filtering,” IEEE Transactions on image processing, vol. 16, no. 8, pp. 2080–2095, 2007.
+[5] K. Dabov, A. Foi, V. Katkovnik, and K. Egiazarian, “Image denoising by sparse 3-D transform-domain collaborative filtering,” _IEEE Transactions on image processing_, vol. 16, no. 8, pp. 2080–2095, 2007.
 <br>
-[6] Jin Liu, Zhenyu Xia, Yanqin Kang, and Jun Qiang, “Low dose ct noise artifact reduction based on multi-scale weighted convolutional coding network,” in 2021 7th International Conference on Systems and Informatics (ICSAI), 2021, pp. 1–6.
+[6] Jin Liu, Zhenyu Xia, Yanqin Kang, and Jun Qiang, “Low dose ct noise artifact reduction based on multi-scale weighted convolutional coding network,” in _2021 7th International Conference on Systems and Informatics (ICSAI)_, 2021, pp. 1–6.